If you’re looking for the advantages and disadvantages of eBooks, let me guess, you haven’t warmed up to eBooks just yet.

 Throughout your career, you’ll move several times.

-You take your books with you.
-They feel like your treasure.
+You take your books with you because they’ve become your treasure.
 Do relocation a few times.
-You feel the burden of books you’ve accumulated over the years.
+You soon feel the burden of books you’ve accumulated over the years.

 With eBooks, no more packing and unpacking.
 No more shelf space.
 No more worrying about a small space to keep all your books.

-My bedroom is the comfiest place to read, so I read every night.
+My bedroom is the comfiest place to read, so it’s natural to read every night.

 And I love not having to hold a thick book with both hands or keep my bedside lamp on.